 If the only way for a particular trip to go ahead is for one of the supervising members of staff's own child to attend, the potential risks must be considered in detail by the Head before approval for them to accompany the trip is given.
 A risk assessment should be undertaken which includes:

-- Age, gender of child compared to the group Young children may need close supervision, and may not be able to participate in all group activities; - Activities group will be undertaking Children who are not part of the group may not have appropriate, or the same level of experience of various activities as the group members
+• Age, gender of child compared to the group - Young children may need close supervision, and may not be able to participate in all group activities;

 Longacre Off-site Educational Trips Policy, Page 4 of 9.